Epidermolysis bullosa: Diagnosis and treatment

 Wound care involves changing bandages and dressings, usually daily

-When treating wounds, wearing a new pair of clean medical gloves each time can help prevent an infection from developing in a wound.
+When treating wounds, wearing a new pair of clean medical gloves each time can help decrease the risk of an infection from developing in a wound.

 Most bandages and dressings are changed daily.
 However, some wounds may be treated every other day due to the discomfort caused by removing the dressings.